nobiot/md-roam/README.md

 ## Prerequisite

 For cite backlinks to work, you need `org-ref` installed.
-There is no need to configure it if you don't use it. `org-roam` relies on it for one function, and checks if the package exist with using `require `org-ref`. `org-roam` and `md-roam` still work without it if you do not use cite backlinks.
+There is no need to configure it if you don't use it. `org-roam` relies on it for one function, and checks if the package exist with using `require 'org-ref`. `org-roam` and `md-roam` still work without it if you do not use cite backlinks.

 ## Installation